piroor/tweetbot.sh/README.md

      * alias: nothing
      * monologue: `Good morning!`

-This command registers new monologue and alias of the time span group.
+This command registers new monologue and alias of the time range group.
 Both alias and message are optional.

-#### `-(name of a time span group)`: removes message definitions for monologue.
+#### `-(name of a time range group)`: removes message definitions for monologue.

  * Parameters
-   * 1st argument: the name of the time span.
+   * 1st argument: the name of the time range.
-   * 2nd argument: an alias of the time span. (optional)
+   * 2nd argument: an alias of the time range. (optional)
    * Rest arguments: a monologue message, or an index of an existing message to be removed. (optional)
  * Example
    * `-all > everytime Did you know?
 I'm a chatterbot!`